 The stack I settled on uses AWS SES and Lambda and of course OpenAI.
 Completely serverless and very cheap to run!
 Amazon Simple Email Service (SES) is an email platform that provides an easy, cost-effective way for you to send and receive email using your own email addresses and domains.

 Get started with SES by verifying an email address and sending domain.
 You just use the SES account set up wizard to set up your account to do this part.
 Note that to have Amazon SES manage your incoming email, you need to add an MX record to your domain's DNS configuration.
 The MX record that you create refers to the endpoint that receives email for the AWS Region where you use Amazon SES.
-For example, the endpoint for the EU West (London) Region is inbound-smtp.eu-west-2.amazonaws.com.
+For example, the endpoint for the EU West (London) Region is inbound-smtp.eu-west-2.amazonaws.com

-This should get you going with the verified identites you need:
+This should get you going with the verified identites

 Once you've done that, we need to set up an Action in your SES Rules Set to automatically PUT your email files into S3.
 Why not just use the Lambda action?
 The AWS docs state themselves that if we add a Lambda action to a receipt rule, Amazon SES will indeed send an event record to Lambda every time it receives an incoming message.
 This event contains information about several of the email headers for the incoming message, as well as the results of several tests that Amazon SES performs on incoming messages.
 However, importantly, it omits the body of the incoming email.
-SES wont sent the whole email body to lambda as bodies can get quite large, so we save in S3 first, and use the PUT to the S3 bucket as the trigger for the lambda function.
+SES wont sent the whole email body to lambda as bodies can get quite large, so we save in S3 first, and use the PUT

 It's also useful to add a Recipient condition to specify which email is allowed to send to the rule.
 This is useful if you have multiple rules and want to make sure that only the correct emails are sent to the correct rule.